THE AUGUST 26th FILES

 An archive of over 400 images of the civil rights protests in Farmville, VA in 1963 -- a critical moment in Virginia's history.
 The archive is available on-line from the special collections of Virginia Commonwealth University in Richmond.

 Flora Crater was one of Virginia's intrepid second wave activists.
-She deeded her papers to the Univeristy of Virginia Library upon her death, and the archive is both extensive and rich.
+She deeded her papers to the University of Virginia Library upon her death, and the archive is both extensive and rich.
 Included are her journals, newspaper clippings, records of votes in the General Assembly (a one-woman Richmond Sunlight!), and her feminist newsletter that was a national resource.
 Some of Flora Crater's work is also archived with her daughter-in-law's papers.
-The Frances Mae Kubitz Crater's papers are archived at the special collections of Vanderbilt University, as Frances Crater founded the Nashville NOW chapter in Tenessee in 1971 (click for a PDF).
+The Frances Mae Kubitz Crater's papers are archived at the special collections of Vanderbilt University, as Frances Crater founded the Nashville NOW chapter in Tennessee in 1971 (PDF).

 Several of these women came to Virginia and elsewhere in the US to work for ratification with us.
 This PDF collects summaries of interviews conducted with women in the UK.
 Collected and summarized by Viv Honeybourne and Ilona Singer of The Feminist Archive, these interviews demonstrate the differences and the similarities of the women's movement internationally.
 They are fascinating.